 Evidence is very important to have in pursuing a personal injury case in Wisconsin.
 It is needed to help determine the cause and fault of the incident, and help in establishing the extent and financial costs of your injuries or damage incurred.

 Evidence can be anything relevant to the event and could include a variety of things: tangible objects, such as an obstruction in the roadway; descriptions by you and/or witnesses of the actions of the responsible individual, object(s), situation or conditions; and photographs or recordings of the environment, road conditions, vehicles involved, traffic lights, etc.

-After any accident or attack in which you or a loved one are hurt or injured, contact an attorney who specializes in personal injury cases.
-An experienced attorney can help make sure you aren't missing any steps in your particular case.
+After any accident or attack in which you or a loved one were hurt or injured, contact an attorney who specializes in personal injury cases.
+An experienced attorney can help make sure you aren't missing any steps.

 Free Personal Injury Case Evaluation

-If you need help regarding a personal injury or have questions or concerns regarding another legal matter, contact experienced Wisconsin law firm, Stangl Law Offices, S.C. immediately for a free, no-obligation consultation.
+If you need help regarding a personal injury or have questions about another legal matter, contact experienced Wisconsin law firm, Stangl Law Offices, S.C. immediately for a FREE no-obligation consultation.

 You can also click here for a free consultation with Wisconsin Attorney, Pat Stangl, serving clients across the state, including (but not limited to) Greater Madison, Eau Claire, Rice Lake, and Hayward.